joyofsoftware/joyofsoftware.github.io/docs/_posts/2024-08-15-post-quantum-encryption.md

 A fourth standard is expected later this year with additional standards providing backup algorithms in development.

-Note: while the common public-key cryptographic systems are susceptible to quantum computing attacks, there is no similar quantum speed-up that affects other types of cryptography including the very popular symmetric key Advanced Encryption Standard (AES).
+Note: while the common public-key cryptographic systems are susceptible to quantum computing attacks, there is no similar quantum speed-up that affects other types of cryptography including the very popular symmetric-key Advanced Encryption Standard (AES).